 PEA 153Q • Pickleball 1 Credit

-Fast paced net game with similarities to tennis, badminton, table tennis, racquetball; content includes rules, strategies, techniques, and court positioning for singles and doubles, and includes extensive active practice and play.
+Fast paced net game with similarities to tennis, badminton, table tennis, and racquetball; content includes rules, strategies, techniques, and court positioning for singles and doubles, and extensive active practice and play.

 Offered: Fall, Spring.